 Prayers of the People:

-The "Prayers of the People" using the appointed form for the season from the BCP, are read by an assigned lay minister, using the hand held microphone at the back of the church.
+The "Prayers of the People" using the appointed form for the season from the Book of Common Prayer, are read by an assigned lay minister, using the hand held microphone at the back of the church.
 There is no license required for this lay ministry.

 Eucharistic Minister/Chalice Bearer: